-- apply for a birth certificate for one’s own children.
+apply for a birth certificate for one’s own children.

 Our staff helps families with the complex and time-consuming process of acquiring birth certificates for their children.
 Often, it is necessary to obtain other government documents, such as a death or marriage certificate, first.
 The process can be extremely complicated and often involves multiple trips to different government offices.
 For many families, the cost of transport to government offices alone can be an insurmountable barrier.
-Helping families obtain birth certificates is critical to helping them keep their children in school and provide them with better opportunities to create a better future.
+Helping families obtain birth certificates for their children is critical to helping them keep their children in school and provide them with better opportunities to create a better future.